Innokno/GooberEngine/README.md

 School project for informatica

-- To download the project you'll need to have the most recent version of SDL2 installed
+Prerequisites:

+- SDL2
+- C++
+- Cmake

+How to build

 - git clone https://github.com/Innokno/GooberEngine
 - cd into GooberEngine
 - mkdir build in GooberEngine